How To Deadlift Properly: Deadlift variations, exercise tips and benefits

 • Gluteus Maximus

-These muscles generate the most power, strength and stability when performing a deadlift, working simultaneously in creating the force required to lift the bar off the ground while stabilising the body throughout the entire deadlift movement.
+These muscles generate the most power, strength, and stability when performing a deadlift, working simultaneously to create the force required to lift the bar off the ground while stabilizing the body throughout the entire deadlift movement.

 • Trapezius